How to Fix a Stuck Shutter on a Film Camera

 Reasons Why Stuck Shutter on a Film Camera Occurs

-• Obstruction of the film path.
+a) Obstruction of the film path.
 Dirt, oily fingerprints, or other foreign objects on the shutter blades can cause a stuck shutter.
-Sometimes even hair can get caught in an old camera and cause this problem.
+Sometimes, even hair can get caught in an old camera, which causes this problem.

-• A dirty lens that is not clean enough to allow light through will display as black areas on your photographs when you attempt to take a picture.
+b) A dirty lens that is not clean enough to allow light through will display black areas on your photographs when you attempt to take a picture.
 This can also cause a shutter to get stuck.

-• Exposure and shutter speed settings that are too slow.
-If a shutter speed is too slow, then it will take longer to expose the film.
-And if an exposure time is too long, then light can leak in from outside sources and also cause the stuck shutter problem.
+c) Exposure and shutter speed settings that are too slow.
+If the shutter speed is too slow, then it will take longer to expose the film.
+If the exposure time is too long, then light can leak in from outside sources and also cause the stuck shutter problem.

-• An incorrect shutter release.
-If the cable is not attached to the right port, or if it might be broken, it can cause a stuck shutters problem with some cameras.
+d) An incorrect shutter release.
+If the cable is not attached to the right port, or if it might be broken, it can cause a stuck shutter problem with some cameras.

 Materials Needed: